 - Discover It, with no annual fee and no foreign transaction fee on a basic cash back card

-For light travelers, a no annual fee card may be enough.
+For light travelers, a no annual fee card may be enough — our shortlist of the best credit card for international travel with no annual fee walks through which fee-free picks earn the most overseas.
 For people who fly internationally several times a year, a card like the Platinum can pay back its fee through credits and lounge access alone.
 Terms apply, APRs vary by creditworthiness.

 If you are weighing the two flagship Amex consumer cards specifically, our side-by-side comparison of Amex Platinum vs Amex Gold breaks down where the $370 fee gap is justified and where Gold's dining and grocery earn rates win.
 And if you carry the Gold instead and want to confirm the same fee-free overseas policy, see our note on the Amex Gold foreign transaction fee.